 Action on Waste

 The National Waste Policy was released in 2018, followed by the National Waste Policy Action Plan 2019.
-This plan included targets to reduce per capita waste, ban the export of waste by mid 2020, increase resource recovery, phase out unnecessary plastics and halve organic waste going to landfill by 2030.
+This plan included a ban to begin in 2021 on the export of unprocessed glass, plastic, tyres and paper/cardboard, targets to reduce waste per capita, and increase resource recovery, a phase-out of unnecessary plastics by 2025 and a halving of organic waste going to landfill by 2030.

 - The development of teaching resources on waste, aligned with the Australian Curriculum.
-To date, teaching resources have been developed on
+Primary school teaching resources have been developed on general waste issues for early childhood (Kinder - Grade 1), and on plastic waste, paper waste, food waste and litter for older grade levels.

-See also other important areas for managing waste in Tasmania, such as
+See also other important resources for managing waste in Tasmania, such as